kxk302/MACS2/README.txt

     (./output/intersect_summaries.tsv) and random intersect summaries
     (./output/random_intersect_summaries.tsv) are passed in as input.
 We also pass a filter value, such that rows in intersect_summaries.tsv whose harmonic mean is less than the filter value are ignored.
 The  bar plot is saved as an .png file.
+A more advanced plot can be created by using the R scripts in Jacob Sieg's repo at https://github.com/JPSieg/beebar